hilash/hilash.github.io/_posts/2019-10-25-lazer-beam.markdown

     return [px, py];
 }
 ```
-A beam would have 2 interesecting edges: the edge it came from and the edge it hits.
+A beam would have 2 intersecting edges: the edge it came from and the edge it hits.
 A simple condition will give us the correct edge the beam hits.

 # How is the beam reflected after hitting the surface?
 Given an edge and a hitting beam, we would like to calculate the reflected beam.